onassar/PHP-ImageHelper/README.md

 **Image** instance&#039;s **resize** method, an integer must be passed) ought to be the maximum dimension.

-For example, if an image is is 440x580, and it resized with a value of 200 passed, the higher dimension of the two (580) is what is used as a base, with it&#039;s new calculated dimension being 151.7x200.
+For example, if an image is is 440x580, and it is resized with a value of 200 passed, the higher dimension of the two (580) is what is used as a base, with it&#039;s new calculated dimension being 151.7x200.